repejota/resume/resume.md

 Our relationship, always focused on the long term it stand currently on a break given my focus on my career.

-### Freelance IT Consultant & Senior Developer, Projectes Com Tech S.L.
-June
+### Freelance IT Consultant & Senior Developer, Projectes Com Tech SL
-2005 – 2015, Girona
+June 2005 – February 2015, Girona

 During a long term relationship I've been helping in various aspects as freelance like porting old applications written in PHP3 to PHP5, improve some